These ideas for musical gifts for kids are hand-picked by musician, music teacher, and mother Kari Richmond along with our editorial team.

 Have you thought about giving your child a musical gift this holiday season?

-As a musician, mother of two, and Music Together teacher, I’m happy to offer some thoughts to help you choose a musical gift that your little one can truly enjoy.
+As a musician, mother of two, and teacher, I’m happy to offer some thoughts to help you choose a musical gift that your little one can truly enjoy.

-I share the Music Together philosophy (and Jean’s philosophy with visual art!) that children learn so much more efficiently and joyfully through open-ended play and self-guided exploration than they learn from sit-still formal instruction.
-Just as young children benefit from open access to good-quality art supplies and mess-making space, they also benefit greatly from free access to good quality, durable musical instruments that they can explore and make nice sounds on without formal instruction.
+Just as young children benefit from open access to good-quality art supplies, they also benefit greatly from free access to good quality, durable musical instruments that they can explore and have success with, even without formal instruction.

 So what are some good options?

 While real bass and woodwind instruments may not be a good fit for most kids under 7, a soprano recorder is a fantastic, low-cost way to introduce basic skills with great success!

 A basic harmonica is another good choice for young kids experimenting with instruments.
 We love how this one comes with its own sturdy carrying case!

 Remember these?
 Kids love kazoos since they can successfully play any song they hum!
 This particular kazoo is made from aluminum and is a pleasant step-up from the plastic ones you may remember from your own childhood.

 A basic keyboard like this one will entertain your kids for hours.
 They can play with different “drumbeats,” tonal voices, and other fun features on this relatively inexpensive Casio.
 A great introductory instrument, especially if you don’t have a piano at your house.

 This little pocket synthesizer is a recreation of the 1967 classic and it’s been used by artists like David Bowie and The White Stripes.
 Easy enough for anyone to make sounds, but definitely cool enough for the tween or teen in your life.